Paul Vrolijk

-Paul Dick Vrolijk (born 1964) has been Archdeacon of North West Europe since 2016.
+Paul Dick Vrolijk (born 1964) is an Anglican priest and former leader within the Church of England.
+He served as Senior Chaplain and Canon Chancellor of the Pro-Cathedral of Holy Trinity, Brussels 2015-2023, and Archdeacon of the North West Europe archdeaconry of the Diocese in Europe 2016-2020.

 Vrolijk was educated at the Delft University of Technology and Trinity College, Bristol.
 He was ordained deacon in 2004 and priest in 2005.
 He was Non-stipendiary minister at St Michael, Stoke Gifford Bristol.
-He then served at Bordeaux, Chancelade, Limeuil, Lot-et-Garonne and Monteton.
+He then served at Bordeaux, Chancelade, Limeuil, Lot-et-Garonne and Monteton, before coming to Brussels.